Convolvulus prostratus

 Convolvulus prostratus (Convolvulus pluricaulis) is an herb found in India and Burma that is used in Ayurveda.
-The Ayurveda preparation shankapushpi is, according to most sources, identical with Convolvulus prostratus, but some say shankapushpi is instead Clitoria ternatea.
-Shankhpushpi has been used traditionally as a brain tonic and is believed to help a wide range of issues.
+In Ayurveda it is known as shankhpushpi and the preparation shankapushpi is, according to most sources, identical with Convolvulus prostratus, but some say shankapushpi is instead Clitoria ternatea (अपराजिता).
+Some also say Shankhapushpi is Evolvulus alsinoides, which is another plant of the same family.
+It has been used traditionally as a brain tonic and is believed to help a wide range of issues.
 It is believed to have demonstrated potential for anxiolytic, relaxant, and anti-obsessive effects, as well as nootropic effects.

 Shankhpushpi has been found to help significantly with memory retention.
 In cholesterol-fed gerbils shankapushpi was observed to have significantly helped reduce serum cholesterol, low density lipoprotein cholesterol, and triglycerides after ninety days.
 Shankhpushpi also demonstrated a thyroid suppressing effect when administered (at 0.4 mg/kg) to mice with hyperthyroidism.
 It has been studied for use as anticonvulsant with mixed results.